 PADUA HALL.
 The Admissions Office, Residence Life Office, Office of Student Development, and the Financial Aid Office are located on the second floor of Padua Hall.
 There are also two large lecture halls and an electronic classroom and distance learning lab on the lower level.

 SULLIVAN SCIENCE HALL.
 The Chemistry, Computer Science, Mathematics, Physics, Physician Assistant and Biology departments are located in this four-story building.
-These departments will transition to the new Science Center for fall 2013.

 The Chemistry Department, located on the top floor, has a chemical principles laboratory, analytical laboratory with an air-conditioned balance room, physical-instrumentation analysis laboratory, organic chemical laboratory, research laboratories multimedia computer lab, and student study room.
 Classrooms, faculty offices, and the Physician Assistant examining room are also on this floor.